Pi4J/pi4j-template-javafx/README.md

 - `launcher.class`: defines which application to start.
 The `pom.xml` already contains a lists of candidates, simply uncomment the desired application, commenting out the rest.
 - `pi.hostname`: The hostname of the Raspberry Pi, e.g. `pi4j`.
 Is shown on RaspPi's monitor.
 - `pi.ipnumber`: The current IP of the Raspberry Pi, e.g. `192.168.1.2`, is used for SCP/SSH.
-Also shown on the monitor
+Also shown on the monitor.

 Using this setup the application can be started through a Maven command on the Raspberry Pi.
 A more comfortable method is using IntelliJ run configurations.